emumba-com/handbooks/JS/MasterMind/MasterMind.md

 ### Tech Stack

-- React
-- Redux
+- HTML5
-- BabelJS/ES6
+- CSS3
-- CSS/SASS/LESS
+- JavaScript/ES6

 You can choose other tools on per your requirement/need.